 There are three common categories of premises liability accidents.
 They are: construction accidents, slip and fall accidents, and trip and fall accidents.
 For each category of accident, it is important that any injuries are well documented and treated by a physician.
 An individual injured while invited onto someone else’s property may be able to recover compensation for medical expenses, lost income, and other damages such as pain and suffering.
 If you were injured due to the negligence of a property owner, a skilled premises liability attorney can explain the types of damage awards you may be eligible to receive due to your injuries.

 It is recommended that anyone who finds themselves injured due to a property owner’s negligence contact a lawyer as soon as possible.
-J. Price McNamara, an experienced Contact the Law Offices of J. Price McNamara, can explain the types of damage awards you may be eligible to receive if you were injured as a result of another person’s negligence.
+J. Price McNamara, an experienced Contact J. Price McNamara ERISA Insurance Claim Attorney, can explain the types of damage awards you may be eligible to receive if you were injured as a result of another person’s negligence.
 J. Price McNamara will guide you through the legal process and explain each step along the way.
 He handles personal injury cases throughout Louisiana including New Orleans, Metairie, Baton Rouge, Mandeville, and Lafayette.

 If you would like assistance with filing your personal injury claim, call J. Price McNamara today at (866) 248-0580.
 You may also contact him through his website.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.

 Mr. McNamara founded J. Price McNamara ERISA Insurance Claim Attorney, and began putting his past experience to work for the injured and disabled clients he now represents against the insurance companies in personal injury and long term disability and other insurance disputes in both federal and state courts